Comparison of Copper and Aluminum Car Radiators

 1. The cost difference between copper and aluminum car radiators

 At present, the price of copper materials on the market far exceeds the price of aluminum materials.
 In terms of cost alone, copper materials are several times higher than aluminum materials.
+Thus, many automotive radiator manufacturers and buyers will prefer aluminum car radiators so as to save costs.

 2. The welding difference between copper and aluminum car radiators

-The copper car radiator is welded by soldering.
+The copper car radiator for sale is welded by soldering.
 The welding medium is tin, which is achieved by melting and cooling of tin, while the welding of aluminum car radiators is brazing of aluminum which uses the different melting points of different aluminum alloys, and the melting and cooling of the aluminum alloy itself in a certain atmosphere for welding.
 The aluminum car radiator has no excess components doping, which ensures the stable performance from begining to end.

 3. The difference between the heat dissipation capacity of copper and aluminum car radiators